rehno-lindeque/adt.js/README.markdown

 ### Natural numbers: Church versus Peano

-In the example below we go on a [Curry-Howard](http://en.wikipedia.org/wiki/Curry-Howard_correspondence) style exploration of the natural numbers, both from a computational point of view (via *church numerals*) and a logical point of view (via *peano numbers*).
+Now we go on a [Curry-Howard](http://en.wikipedia.org/wiki/Curry-Howard_correspondence) style exploration of the natural numbers.
+In other words, we're gonna define `nat` using dual computational and logical interprations (as *church numerals* and *peano numbers* respectively).

 ```javascript
   word = adt('zero','one','two','three','four');